Modern slavery statement

 One Housing is committed to improving our practices to combat slavery and human trafficking.
 We have a zero-tolerance approach to human trafficking and modern slavery.

-Modern slavery and human trafficking: Our statement
+Modern slavery and human trafficking statement 2019-2020

 Who we are

 One Housing Group Limited is a landlord that primarily provides lower-cost rented housing.
 We are registered with Regulator of Social Housing and are commonly known as a housing association or registered provider.
 We are a not for profit organisation with a strong social purpose and believe in creating places that people can call home.
 We support people to live well by regenerating communities and provide a range of services for our residents.

 We also build new homes (to subsidise the lower cost rented housing) and have been delivering high quality homes and supporting our communities for over 50 years.
 Our housing stock is around 17,000 homes across London and surrounding counties and we provide care services for over 8,500 people to help them live independently.
 We have approximately 1,600 staff and work with a wide range of suppliers and contractors.